 1) do the market research to find out if there's any genuine market for their product and/or services.

-This is one of the most common reasons why small business fail; people start businesses because they want to do a particular thing or love a particular product.
+This is one of the most common reasons for failure; people start businesses because they want to do a particular thing or love a particular product.
 I don't know how to put this any more strongly; it's not about you, it's about them - your potential customers.